Prdevoney/STEAM_Simulation_Images/steam-websocket/README.md

   </tr>
   <tr>
     <td><code>Any valid user input</code></td>
-    <td>This only needs to be included if the user is responding to an interactive prompt, <br>like arrow key strokes</td>
+    <td>This only needs to be included when the user is responding to an interactive prompt, <br>like arrow key strokes</td>
   </tr>
 </table>